Skip to main content

 Phone1-800-731-2265

 After a Old National account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
-Solely-owned accounts require the estate's representative to contact Old National's Death Claims / Estate Services at 1-800-731-2265 with the proper legal authority documents.
+Solely-owned accounts require the estate's representative to contact Old National's Old National Client Care (deposit accounts; there is no separate published estate-claims department — estate documents are presented at a banking center) at 1-800-731-2265 with the proper legal authority documents.

 Deposit, investment & retirement accounts